 Cold sore

-People often get the terms "canker sore" and "cold sore" confused, but if you've ever had one, you'll surely remember the difference.
+People often get the terms "canker sore" and "cold sore" confused, but if you have ever had one, you will surely remember the difference.
 Cold sores are also referred to as fever blisters, which is a more accurate description of their symptoms.

-A cold sore is fluid-filled and shows up on or around your lips.
-They can occur on the gums and roof of your mouth, but that is rare.
+A cold sore is a fluid-filled lesion that appears on or around your lips.
+They can occur on the gums and the roof of your mouth, but that is rare.
 The sores will crust over like a scab and are very tender.
 They also cause a burning and tingling sensation, which actually happens before the sore appears.

 Stomatitis symptoms